EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * TYPE = 4 * method + corr, where the method = 0 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
 * SUITES_U - cipher suites which Party U supports, in order of decreasing preference.
-If a single cipher suite is conveyed, a single suite is used, if multiple cipher suites are conveyed, an array of suites and in index is used.
-The zero-based index (i.e. 0 for the first or only, 1 for the second, etc.) identifies a single selected cipher suite from the array.
+If a single cipher suite is conveyed, a single suite is used, if multiple cipher suites are conveyed, an array of suites and an index is used.
+The zero-based index (i.e. 0 for the first, 1 for the second, etc.) identifies a single selected cipher suite from the array.
 * X_U - the x-coordinate of the ephemeral public key of Party U
 * C_U - variable length connection identifier
 * UAD_1 - bstr containing unprotected opaque application data